phaubertin/jinue/doc/syscalls/receive.md

 A non-blocking version of this system call that would return immediately if no message is available may also be added.

-The 2048 bytes restriction on the receive buffer size may be eliminated.

 Ownership of an IPC endpoint by a process may be replaced by a receive permission that can be delegated to another process.